garrandall/popular-music-data/tracks/love-touch--theme-from--legal-eagles---rod-stewart.md

 That you ever had
 Just give me a chance
 To let me show you how much
-I wanna give you my love touch, love touch, ooh
+I wanna give you my love touch, love touch, oh
 You know it doesn't matter
 Doesn't matter who's wrong
 I think I'm gonna find out